 Students are not permitted to obtain a second undergraduate degree in the same field or related field as their first undergraduate degree.
 Students who have completed a previous undergraduate degree must enter the second undergraduate Bachelor of Arts (4-year) degree and follow these regulations.
 The English writing skills requirement is waived for students enrolling in the second undergraduate degree.

+Total new credits

+not applied from a

+previous degree

-‡ May be higher depending on the specific requirements of the major.
+May be higher c 0

+depending on the 60.

+specific

+requirements of

+the major.